andy-sukowski/ass/ass.typ

   + $inter.big_n F^(s+n,t+n)$ is the subgroup of $pi_(t-s)^Y (X)$ consisting of torsion elements of order prime to $p$.
 ]

+== Computing a Few Stable Homotopy Groups of Spheres

 #bibliography("ass.yml", full: true)